TIBCOSoftware/snappydata/docs/kubernetes.md

 2. Use the external IP address and port of the **snappydata-locator-public** services to connect to TIBCO ComputeDB cluster using JDBC connections.
 For example, based on the above output, the JDBC URL to be used will be [jdbc:snappydata://104.198.47.162:1527/]()

-You can refer to the [documentation](http://snappydatainc.github.io/snappydata/howto/connect_using_jdbc_driver/) for an example of JDBC program and for instructions on how to obtain JDBC driver using Maven/SBT co-ordinates.
+You can refer to [TIBCO ComputeDB documentation](http://snappydatainc.github.io/snappydata/howto/connect_using_jdbc_driver/) for an example of JDBC program and for instructions on how to obtain JDBC driver using Maven/SBT co-ordinates.

 <a id= querykubernetes> </a>
 ### Executing Queries Using Snappy Shell

 You  can use Snappy shell to connect to TIBCO ComputeDB and execute your queries.
 You can simply connect to one of the pods in the cluster and use the Snappy Shell.
-Alternatively, you can download the TIBCO ComputeDB distribution from TIBCO eDelivery releases.
+Alternatively, you can download the TIBCO ComputeDB distribution from [github releases](https://github.com/SnappyDataInc/snappydata/releases).
 Snappy shell need not run within the Kubernetes cluster.

 **To execute queries in Kubernetes deployment:**